jhonleoh/ElevenLabs/README.md

 # ElevenLabs AI Voice Generator

-A simple React application for generating AI voices using the ElevenLabs API.
+A simple React application for generating AI voices using the ElevenLabs API with secure API key handling.

+## Security Improvements

+This version includes important security enhancements:

+- **⚠️ API Key Protection**: The ElevenLabs API key is no longer exposed in client-side code
+- **Server-side Proxy**: All requests to ElevenLabs API go through secure Cloudflare Functions
+- **Environment Variables**: API key is stored securely in Cloudflare Pages environment variables

 ## Features